atheism, Christian, Critical Religion, Naomi Goldenberg, patriarchy, religious studies, Richard Dawkins, secular, vestigial states, women

 Washington, D. C., May 17-19, 2013

 Note on Critical Religion: It is my assumption that scholars engaged in critical religion are essentially the atheists, feminists and de-colonists in the field of Religious Studies.
 I had dinner with a group of Religious Studies majors a few nights ago, and I was interested and somewhat disappointed to note that they generally defined ‘the religious’ as those who self-identified in that way.
-While Religious Studies departments are replete with people trying to draw lines around things called ‘religious art’ (what is that?) or ‘religious clothing’, measuring the bowel movements and consumption of practitioners vs. specialists, and all other manner of engrossing fieldwork, to me, ‘Critical Religion’ particularly is a meta-religion-studies, looking at what people are calling ‘religion’, who is employing this label and for what reasons they are doing so.
+While Religious Studies departments can be replete with scholars drawing lines around ‘religious’ art or ‘religious’ clothes, implicitly using the adjective as an analytical category rather than as data itself, to my understanding, ‘Critical Religion’ particularly is a meta-religion-studies, looking at what people are calling ‘religion’, who is employing this label and for what reasons they are doing so.
 Critical Religion means examining the modern social attitude called ‘religious’, rather than apologetically calling human behaviour ‘religious phenomena’, something which does not exist, so naturally it is impossible to track or even define.
 Feminists have challenged and reconstructed history with a place for women within it, and de-colonists have given voice to a historically silent subaltern perspective.
 A large and contemporary body of work in Religious Studies is in many ways surprisingly still engaged in writing histories as (patriarchal, colonizing) Cultural Christians.
 Feminist and de-colonial theory, devoted to revealing and questioning unexamined systems of power, are the avenues which lead to Critical Religion.
 This seems to produce atheism, which is why the Women in Secularism conference series is relevant to Critical Religionists.

 Atheism & Feminism